werdnakof/DatabaseNotes/04_-_Storage.md

 ```
 **_Buffer Replacement Strategies_**
 - A frame will NOT be selected for replacement until its pin count is 0
-- If there’s more than one frame with a pin count of 0,
--  use a replacement strategy to choose the frame to be replaced
+- If there’s more than one frame with a pin count of 0, use a replacement strategy to choose the frame to be replaced

-1. Least Recently Used (LRU): Select the frame with the oldest access time
+1.  **_Least Recently Used (LRU)_**: Select the frame with the oldest access time
-2. First In First Out (FIFO): Select the frame with the oldest loading time
+2.  **_First In First Out (FIFO)_**: Select the frame with the oldest loading time
-3. Clock: cycle through each buffer in turn, if a buffer hasn’t been accessed in a full cycle then mark it for replacement
+3. **_Clock_**: cycle through each buffer in turn, if a buffer hasn’t been accessed in a full cycle then mark it for replacement

 **_Buffering Cost_**
 Single buffer time = n(P + R)
-P: time to process a block
+P: block process time
-R: time to read a block
+R: read time
 n: number of Blocks

 Double buffer time = R + nP